Garth (comics): The New 52 and beyond

 Following the 2011 "Flashpoint" storyline and the subsequent New 52 reboot of the DC Comics continuity, Garth does not appear for some time.
-He is reintroduced as part of an elite force that Siren assembles to hunt down Aquaman, alongside King Shark, Scylla, Charybdis, and Ch'tok.
-Later, Garth is made Director of Communications of the Atlantean embassy on land.
+He is reintroduced as part of an elite force assembled by Siren to hunt down Aquaman, alongside King Shark, Scylla, Charybdis, and Ch'tok.
+Later, Garth is made director of communications of the Atlantean embassy on land.

-The Titans Hunt (2015–2016) series establishes that Garth was a member of the Teen Titans, but he and the other members had their memories of the group erased for their own safety.
+The series Titans Hunt (2015–2016) establishes that Garth was a member of the Teen Titans, but he and the other members had their memories of the group erased for their own safety.
 After the events of DC Rebirth, Garth is once again part of an older Titans team which includes Nightwing, Arsenal, Donna Troy, Lilith Clay, and the newly returned Wally West.
 Wally's return helps the other members of the group recover their memories.

-The World's Finest: Teen Titans (2023–present) series revealed that Garth is sexually fluid, and dealing with this as a teenager led to problems in his romantic relationship with Donna Troy.
+The series World's Finest: Teen Titans (2023–2024) revealed that Garth is sexually fluid, and dealing with this as a teenager led to problems in his romantic relationship with Donna Troy.